vk-cs/docs-public/docs/en/base/cloud-desktops/tariffication/tariffication.md

-Tariffication is based on the “pay as you go” principle: you are charged only for the resources you consume to the nearest minute, the fee for using paid OS is charged once a day.
+Tariffication is based on the “pay as you go” principle: you are charged only for the resources consumed, accurate to the nearest minute; the fee for using a paid OS is charged once a day.

 The cost of network services is given in [price list](https://cloud.vk.com/pricelist).
-Read about how to pay for the service in the section [Billing](/en/intro/billing).
+Learn how to pay for the service in the section [Billing](/en/intro/billing).

 ## What is charged